Republicans Take Back Control of Virginia House in Statewide Upset

 — Virginia Public Access Project (@vpapupdates) November 3, 2021

-Loudoun County, this year’s political hotbed in the Commonwealth — featuring parents taking a stand against critical race theory, mask mandates, and gender theory entering their schools — moved ten points in favor of Republicans.
+Loudoun County, this year’s political hotbed in the Commonwealth — featuring parents taking a stand against Critical Race Theory, mask mandates, and gender theory entering their schools — moved ten points in favor of Republicans.

 As Breitbart News pointed out, while “Virginia has been trending blue for the past several election cycles, culminating in a massive sweep of the Virginia House of Delegates in 2019 and a ten-point victory for Biden in 2020,” there were many factors that indicated a GOP upset in the House.

-Indeed, while Democrats had a more than two-to-one fundraising advantage over Republicans overall in House races, many of the most expensive races — million-dollar for several Democrats — were lost to Republicans who had neither the monetary parity nor the benefit of incumbency.
+Indeed, while Democrats had a more than two-to-one fundraising advantage over Republicans overall in House races, many of the most expensive races — million-dollar for several Democrats — were lost to Republicans who had neither the monetary parity, nor the benefit of incumbency.

 Even House District 66, which had been held by a Republican for over 30 years but was redistricted in a 32-point leftward swing, was retained by the new Republican candidate.

-With President Joe Biden’s approval rating in the Commonwealth plummeting and contentious education issues serving as the undercurrent for Republican enthusiasm, the control of the Old Dominion’s lower chamber — as well as the governor’s mansion, lieutenant governor’s seat, and attorney general — shifted hands to Republicans.
+With President Joe Biden’s approval rating in the Commonwealth plummeting and contentious education issues serving as the undercurrent for Republican enthusiasm, the control of the Old Dominion’s lower chamber — as well as the governor’s mansion, lieutenant governor’s office, and attorney general — shifted hands to Republicans.

 CALL – Democratic incumbent Alex Askew has held HD-85 in Virginia Beach against Republican Karen Greenhalgh and Democrat Kelly Fowler has defeated Republican Tanya Gould in HD-21